its-siobhanx/Google-Cybersecurity/3. Connect and protect: Networks and network security/Module 4.md

 *   **Multi-Factor Authentication (MFA) and Two-Factor Authentication (2FA):** MFA requires multiple verification methods (e.g., password, fingerprint, OTP).
 2FA uses two verification methods.
 *   **CAPTCHA and reCAPTCHA:** CAPTCHAs are tests to verify users are human, preventing automated brute force attempts. reCAPTCHA is a free CAPTCHA service from Google.
 *   **Password Policies:** Standardize good password practices with guidelines on password complexity, update frequency, reuse restrictions, and login attempt limits.

+# Network Hardening - Firewalls, Intrusion Detection/Prevention, and SIEM

+This document outlines key network security components: Firewalls, Intrusion Detection/Prevention Systems (IDS/IPS), and Security Information and Event Management (SIEM).

+## Firewalls

+A firewall controls network traffic by allowing or blocking packets based on a predefined set of rules.
+It inspects packet headers and makes decisions based on the information they contain.
+Firewalls operate at the network layer and transport layer, and can filter based on source/destination IP addresses, ports, protocols, and other header fields.
+It's crucial to understand that firewalls only examine header information; they do not inspect the payload of the packets.

+## Intrusion Detection System (IDS)

+An Intrusion Detection System (IDS) passively monitors network traffic and/or system activity for malicious activity or policy violations.
+It identifies suspicious patterns and alerts administrators to potential security incidents.

+Key Characteristics:

+*   **Passive Monitoring:**  IDS primarily observes traffic and system events without actively blocking or altering them.
+*   **Signature-Based or Anomaly-Based Detection:** IDS can use signature-based detection (looking for known attack patterns) or anomaly-based detection (identifying deviations from normal behavior).
+*   **Alert